mathandpencil/mathandpencil.github.io/_posts/2014-06-29-using-latent-dirichlet-allocation-to-categorize-my-twitter-feed.markdown

 cat tweets.csv | awk -F"," '{print $6}' > tweets_content.dat
 ```

-Next, I needed to extra the URLs I tweeted out of the actual tweets themselves, I wrote a simple Python program to do this:
+Next, I needed to extract the URLs I tweeted out of the actual tweets themselves, I wrote a simple Python program to do this:

 {% highlight python %}
 #!/usr/bin/env python